 Yet, these initiatives share a common goal that often goes unacknowledged: psychological safety—the feeling of freedom to be one’s whole self at work, without negative repercussions.

 HR initiatives focus on big-picture behavior, but the nuanced interactions that make up day-to-day culture go largely unacknowledged.
 Why do most harassment prevention trainings ignore the prevention part?
 Civility and respectful behavior are prevention-focused concepts that should be at the forefront of training.

-Join Catherine Mattice on January 27th at 2 PM ET as she discusses how workplace concepts such as incivility, harassment, and inequity are intertwined, and how organizations can address them more proactively to create psychological safety for all workers.
+Join Catherine Mattice as she discusses how workplace concepts such as incivility, harassment, and inequity are intertwined, and how organizations can address them more proactively to create psychological safety for all workers.

 After this webinar, attendees will be able to: